NupoorBomb/The-Joy-of-Computing-Python/README.md

 # The-Joy-of-Computing-Python
-Codes of assignments of this course.
+Codes of assignments of this course on NPTEL online certification portal.